-- Intrathecal and epidural administration of tranexamic acid is contraindicated. - Patients with a history or risk of thrombosis should not be given CYKLOKAPRON (tranexamic acid), unless at the same time it is possible to give treatment with anticoagulants.
-The preparation should not be given to patients with acquired disturbances of colour vision.
-If disturbances of vision arise during the course of treatment the administration of the preparation should be discontinued. - Patients with active thromboembolic disease, such as deep vein thrombosis, pulmonary embolism, and cerebral thrombosis. - Patients with subarachnoid haemorrhage: the limited clinical experience shows that a reduced risk for re-bleeding is offset by an increase in the rate of cerebral ischaemia. - Haematuria (see 7 WARNINGS and PRECAUTIONS) - CYKLOKAPRON is contraindicated in patients who are hypersensitive to this drug or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
-For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND
+- Intrathecal and epidural administration of tranexamic acid is contraindicated. - Patients with a history or risk of thrombosis unless at the same time it is possible to give treatment with anticoagulants. - Patients with acquired disturbances of colour vision.
+If disturbances of vision arise during the course of treatment the administration of the preparation should be discontinued. - Patients with active thromboembolic disease, such as deep vein thrombosis, pulmonary embolism and cerebral thrombosis. - Patients with subarachnoid haemorrhage: the limited clinical experience shows that a reduced risk for re-bleeding is offset by an increase in the rate of cerebral ischaemia. - Haematuria (see 7 WARNINGS and PRECAUTIONS) - Patients who are hypersensitive to this drug or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
+For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING.